 Other than that, they have email suport that has a pretty good response timing.
 I asked them a number of questions during the course of this review (including questions like how to give calendar access to clients, does SocialPilot support Instagram analytics and so on) and their response time was less than 2 hours.

 This is commendable because they themselves have mentioned a “less than 4 hours” response time on their homepage.
 I like brands that underpromise and over-perform.

 SocialPilot Pros and Cons

 - Supports all major social media platforms, even TikTok

-- Offers almost all social media management functions like Social Listening, Scheduling etc
+- Offers almost all social media management functions like social listening, scheduling posts in advance etc

 - Advanced analytics